woleogounchi/My-PowerBI-Notes/README.md

 Quick Measures are a really powerful feature in DAX that allows to carry out complex calculations without needing to write the code fromm scratch.
 Basically, a quick measure will run a set of DAX commands behind the scenes and then will present the result to use in the report.
 Learn [more...](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-quick-measures).

 ## The Data Analytics Pipeline with Power BI

-**1- Data Check** (Data Quality & Integrity Check) Data Quality Check is a process that checks the data for errors and inconsistencies.
+### 1. Data Check (Data Quality & Integrity Check)
+Data Quality Check is a process that checks the data for errors and inconsistencies.
 E.g. missing values, duplicate values, invalid values, etc.
 We could also do a sense check with other internal data sources.

-  **2. Data Exploration**
+### 2. Data Exploration
 Exploring the data means asking ourselves a set of questions:
 E.g. Does an increase in revenue also lead to an increase in profits?

-  **3. Data Analysis & Visualization**
+### 3. Data Analysis & Visualization
 This step consists in analyzing the data, choosing and creating the right visualizations in order to convey a message.

-  **4. Dashboarding**
+### 4. Dashboarding
 Here we combine our visualizations and analysis to create one or more dashboards.

-  **5. Commucating Insights/Reporting**
+### 5. Commucating Insights/Reporting
 In this last step, we will create a report that will communicate our insights to stakeholders.

 ## Data Preparation